 Shortly after he filed his complaint, I e-mailed Dick to suggest he didn’t have a cause of action.
-I also offered him an informal opportunity to show me I’m wrong, with evidence, and made a settlement offer which I urged him to consider in the event he found no proof.
-He responded … by serving a stack of written discovery on me.
+I also gave him an informal opportunity to show me I’m wrong, with evidence.
+I even added a settlement offer, which I urged Dick to consider in the event he failed to supply proof.
+He responded, by serving a stack of written discovery requests.
 With the package, he included a sworn certification that he’d mailed the discovery three days earlier than its envelope’s postmark indicated.
 He also ignored my prior e-mail and settlement offer.

 I couldn’t resist taking a shot at him.
 In my responding letter, I derided him for his false certification and attached a copy of the postmarked envelope to document my assertion.
-I also enclosed a copy of my previous e-mail, “reminding” him of my offer to resolve the matter informally, and then formally withdrawing my settlement offer.
+I also enclosed a copy of my previous e-mail, “reminding” him of my offer to resolve the matter informally.
+Lastly, I formally withdrew my settlement proposal.
 That’ll teach the asswipe a lesson, so I thought.

 Whether I taught Dick a lesson currently seems beside the point, because what goes around has now come around.
-In a classic example of “Murphy’s Law,” my printer breathed its last the same day my responses to his discovery demands came due.
-I obviously couldn’t ask him for an extension, so I instead sent my secretary to a photocopy store to print the documents, make copies and mail them.
+In a classic example of “Murphy’s Law,” my printer breathed its last the same day my responses to Dick’s discovery demands came due.
+I obviously couldn’t ask him for an extension, so I instead sent my secretary to a UPS store to print the documents, make copies, and mail them.

-The trouble with utilizing a photocopier at a retail establishment lies in the machine’s prior users.
+The trouble with utilizing a photocopier at a public establishment lies in the machine’s prior users.
 One never knows what the last person might’ve left on the exit tray.
-In the future, my secretary’ll make sure our copies don’t get mixed up with remnants from another user – a caution she admittedly failed to take with Dick’s discovery.
+In the future, my secretary will make sure our copies don’t get mixed up with remnants from another user – a caution she admittedly failed to take with Dick’s discovery.

 Touché, Dick Head!